AUTOSAR on Xen: Virtualized Real-Time Operating Systems with ARA

 Our current implementation of an multicore AUTOSAR-compatible RTOS on ARM is running in 32-bit mode on the Raspberry Pi 4B.
 In order to deploy other 64-bit Xen guests on the same system, the architecture-specific implementation must be ported to ARMv8.
 Additionally, paravirtualization drivers for the console and hypercalls are missing in order to run the RTOS as Xen guest.

-In this thesis, the current 32-bit architecture-specific codebase shall be ported to 64-bit.
+In this thesis, the current 32-bit architecture-specific codebase must be ported to 64-bit.
 This includes:

 - Build environment setup, toolchain, QEMU